m-e-w/steam_bi/README.md

 ## res
 - All static resources are located here.
 Examples include:
-    - Templated dashboards for data visualization software (PowerBI, Superset TBD)
+    - Templated dashboards for data visualization software (Power BI, Superset TBD)
     - Screenshots and other sample exports

 ## sbi-client